cldrn/ctf4-codeql-and-chill-java/README.md

 }
 ```

-For this step, we are  interested on the method calls done inside catch statements that use the Exception/Throwable argument in the catch clause.
+Remember we are  interested on the method calls done inside catch statements that use the Exception/Throwable argument in the catch clause.
 Since this specific use case is not in the source code, I wrote a standalone query that I can turn into a predicate for the step() call when ready.
 The following query detects method access where the variable passed to the `catch` statement is accessed by a function.

 ```
 import java